pingcap/docs-tidb-operator/en/pd-recover.md

     kubectl port-forward -n ${namespace} svc/${cluster_name}-pd 2379:2379
     ```

-2. Open a **new** terminal tab or window, enter the directory where `pd-recover` is located, and use the `pd-recover` command to recover the PD cluster:
+2. Open a **new** terminal tab or window, enter the directory where `pd-recover` is located, and execute the `pd-recover` command to recover the PD cluster:

     {{< copyable "shell-regular" >}}